tasogarei/redmine_omniauth_google/README.md

 ## Redmine omniauth google

-This plugin is used to authenticate Redmine users using Google's OAuth2 provider.
+This plugin is used to authenticate Redmine users using Google's OpenId Connect provider.

 ### Installation: